← Back to Docs

 FieldTypeRequiredDescription

-rgta_refstringYesThe tracking code from the ?rgta_ref= parameter.
+swarm_refstringYesThe tracking code from the ?swarm_ref= parameter.
 Max 64 characters.

 externalIdstringYesYour unique identifier for this conversion (order ID, user ID, etc.).
 Used for idempotency.
 Max 255 characters.